optimal images at incredible speeds

 - Install Git 64-bit.

-ci/wintools/SETUP_PATH.bat as appropriate to ensure that rust/cargo, nasm, git, and Git/mingw64/bin are all available.
+ci/wintools/SETUP_PATH.batto ensure that rust/cargo, nasm, git, and Git/mingw64/bin are all in

 How does one learn image processing for the web?